vmavromatis/absolutely-proprietary/README.md

 # Quick install & run
 `sudo pacman -S python2 python2-pip --needed && cd /tmp && git clone https://github.com/vmavromatis/absolutely-proprietary.git && cd absolutely-proprietary && sudo pip2 install -r requirements.txt && python2 main.py`

 Once done, you may run `less /tmp/absolutely-proprietary/disgusting.txt` to view the detailed results.
+Explanation of terms:
+- *[nonfree]*: This package is blatantly nonfree software.
+- *[semifree]*: This package is mostly free, but contains some nonfree software.
+- *[uses-nonfree]*: This package depends on, recommends, or otherwise inappropriately integrates with other nonfree software or services.

 # Dependencies
 * `python2` and `python2-pip`.